open-politics/SSARE/README.md

 SSARE is an always up to date political news RAG endpoint.

-The engine is adaptable to various sources, requiring only a sourcing cript that outputs the data in the format of a dataframe with the columns "url," "headline," and "paragraphs."
+The engine is adaptable to various sources, requiring only a sourcing script that outputs the data in the format of a dataframe with the columns "url," "headline," and "paragraphs."
 Once integrated, SSARE processes these articles using embeddings models of your choice(upcoming, currently hardcoded), stores their vector representations in a Qdrant vector database, and maintains a full in a PostgreSQL database.

 SSARE is a composition of microservices to make this project a scalable and maintainable solution.